 - 9.1.
-A player who is selected to represent his club in The Competition, must comply with all Concacaf statutory requirements for eligibility of players. - 9.2.
-Protests regarding the eligibility of players shall be decided by the Disciplinary Committee in accordance with the FIFA Disciplinary Code and upon its entry into force, the Concacaf Disciplinary Code. - 9.3.
+A player who is selected to represent his club in The Competition, must comply with all Concacaf statutory requirements for eligibility of players. - 92.
+Protests regarding the eligibility of players shall be decided by the Disciplinary Committee in accordance with the Concacaf Disciplinary Code. - 9.3.
 The club shall be responsible for fielding only eligible players.
-Failure to do so shall lead to the consequences stipulated in the FIFA Disciplinary Code and upon its entry into force the Concacaf Disciplinary Code. - 9.4.
+Failure to do so shall lead to the consequences stipulated in the Concacaf Disciplinary Code. - 9.4.
 If Concacaf believes a player's eligibility is in question, Concacaf reserves the right to consider the said player ineligible to participate in any stage of The Competition until the player's eligibility status is confirmed by Concacaf in accordance with the applicable regulations. - 9.5.
 Any team found to have fielded an ineligible player will forfeit the match.
 If the result of the match was a victory for the club fielding the ineligible player, three points will be awarded to the opposing club on the basis of a 3-0 score, or higher depending on the result of the match.
 This incident will be submitted to the Disciplinary Committee for further review.